ngnjs/NGN/docs/src/guides/model_overview/README.md

 						oldValue:	<any>				// The prior value of the array index.
 Only exists when action = edit/delete.
 					}
 	}
-Using th example, if the person's name is really Jane Doe, then setting `person.firstName = "Jane";` would fire the change event, passing the following changeObject:
+Using the example, if the person's name is really Jane Doe, then setting `person.firstName = "Jane";` would fire the change event, passing the following changeObject:
 	{
 		property: 	'firstName',